 Dan Doernberg, president of public interest group Fairness.com LLC, is the creator of NowComment, a close reading/critical thinking cloud-based tool used at University of Virginia and other schools.
 He co-founded Silicon Valley’s Computer Literacy Bookshops, which went public after its sale in 1997.

-Angela Dominguez, illustrator of Galápagos Girl / Galapagueña, is an author and illustrator who creates books for children, a few of which have won Pura Belpré Awards.
+Angela Dominguez, author of Stella Diaz Has Something To Say and illustrator of Galápagos Girl / Galapagueña, is an author and illustrator who creates books for children, a few of which have won Pura Belpré Awards.
 When she is not in her studio, she teaches at the Academy of Art University.

 Gary Dop is the founding director of the MFA program in creative writing at Randolph College, where he is an English professor, poet, and playwright.
 Dop has published a poetry collection, Father, Child, Water, and has another forthcoming.